darrpama/SQL2_Info21_v1.0-2/README.md

 - Name of the task
 - Check date

 Describes the check of the task as a whole.
-The check necessarily includes a P2P step and possibly a Verter step.
+The check necessarily includes a **one** P2P step and possibly a Verter step.
 For simplicity, assume that peer to peer and autotests related to the same check always happen on the same day.

 The check is considered successful if the corresponding P2P step is successful and the Verter step is successful, or if there is no Verter step.